Xottabich0/DiscordHardwarePresence/README.md

 ## Installation

-Download installer from releases and run as administrator Turn on activity status in discord
+Download installer from releases and run as administrator and Turn on activity status in discord

 ## Compilation